sanaraya/devops-hol/Hands-on lab/HOL step-by-step - OSS DevOps.md

 5. Then click the **Generate token** button at the bottom of the page to complete the token generation process.

-6. The page will refresh and your new Personal access token will be displayed near the top.
-Be sure to copy this token (yours will be different) and paste it into a notepad for later use as you will not be able to retreive it from GitHub once you leave this page.
+6. The page will refresh, and your new Personal access token will be displayed near the top.
+Be sure to copy this token (yours will be different) and paste it into a notepad for later use as you will not be able to retrieve it from GitHub once you leave this page.

     ![Screenshot of the new Personal access token.](images/Hands-onlabstep-by-step-OSSDevOpsimages/media/image113.png "New Personal access token")